 - In case you use SSL, make sure that Jira and Jenkins have each other SSL certificate in their trust store so that they can connect.
 See also Connecting to SSL Services.

-If select Inaccessible:
+If select Private:

 Select this option if the Jira app can’t access the Jenkins site directly.

 We strongly recommend you read about how data synchronization works and how builds are linked to issues.
-It is also recommended to read about the other options available when connecting a site.